-You’ve graduated and think the hard part is over.
+You’ve graduated and thought the hard part was over.
 Navigating the post-graduation job hunt is where the real work begins.
 Let me help.

 You’ve finally finished college.
 You’ve had the graduation party.
 Great!
 Now you’re ready to get a fun and rewarding job while paying off your student loans, saving up for a house, car, and kids – all with your hefty new salary, right?

 Not so fast, killer.
 The reality for many recent college grads, myself included, is far more sobering.
 In 2013, only 27% of recent college grads actually had a job within their major.
 If that wasn’t bad enough, about half of all recent college grads in 2014 were working in jobs that don’t require a degree at all.